Sumner PC & Associates

 Sometimes, but not often, the investigation by the police may lead to the need for a grand jury to review the evidence.
 However, this procedure is not often used in Michigan anymore.

-4. Warrant request reviewed by Prosecuting Attorney
+4. Warrant Request Reviewed by Prosecuting Attorney

 When the police officer submits a warrant request to the prosecuting attorney, the officer also submits a police report containing the information learned about the incident.
 The report may include witness statements, pictures, driving record and criminal history record of the suspect.

-5. Warrant issued / Denied
+5. Warrant Issued and Warrants Denied

 If the prosecutor determines that the information in the police report and records do not give sufficient evidence to charge the suspect, the prosecutor may deny the issuance of criminal charges against the suspect.